cypress-io/cypress-documentation/content/api/commands/attachfile.md

 cy.get('input[type=file]').attachFile('file.png')
 ```

-If given a path, `cy.readFile()` will attach the file exactly as it exists on disk.
+If given a path, `.attachFile()` will attach the file exactly as it exists on disk.
 This is the preferred way to work with files on disk, avoiding many encoding-related pitfalls.

 ### On a hidden input